mulindierick/JavaScript-Data-Structures-and-Algorithms/notes.md

 * Object.hasOwnProperty - O(1)

 #### Big O of arrays
-use arrays when you need order and fast access
+Use arrays when you need order and fast access

 * Insertion  - depends
 * removal - depends